Everything from transportation fuels and plastics to polar fleece jackets, toiletries and medicines are made from crude

 FEB.
-2014: DOT issues an Emergency Order on classification and packaging of crude oil.
+2014: DOT issues an Emergency Order on the classification and packaging of crude oil.

 MAY 2014: AAR forms a joint task force with the American Petroleum Institute (API) to examine components associated with moving CBR.

 MAY 2014: PHMSA and the Federal Railroad Association (FRA) issue a Safety Advisory discouraging the use of DOT-111 tank cars.
 DOT issues an Emergency Order requiring railroads to inform first responders about crude oil routes.

 JUL.
 2014: AAR provides DOT with access to an inventory of emergency response resources available to respond to hazmat accidents.

 JUL.
 2014: DOT issues a Notice of Proposed Rulemaking (NPRM) on tank car standards and an Advanced NPRM on oil spill response planning requirements.

 JUL.
-2014: A three-day training course for first responders focused exclusively on CBR takes place at the Transportation and Technology Center’s Security and Emergency Response Training Center (TTCI/SERTC) (an AAR subsidiary) in Pueblo, Colorado.
+2014: A three-day training course for first responders focused exclusively on CBR occurs at the Security and Emergency Response Training Center (SERTC) (an AAR subsidiary) in Pueblo, Colorado.
 More than 1,500 emergency responders receive classroom and in-field training in 2014 at the world-class facility.

 OCT.
-2014: Roll-out begins of the rail industry-developed AskRail mobile application, which is an additional tool for emergency responders to access to information about hazardous materials contained in rail cars when responding to an incident.
+2014: Roll-out begins of the rail industry-developed AskRail mobile application, which is an additional tool for emergency responders to access information about hazardous materials contained in rail cars when responding to an incident.

 NOV.
 2014: SERTC launches web-based crude oil training for first responders.

 JAN.
-2015: AAR further modifies industry best practices to increase commodity flow information provided to local emergency response agencies for all hazmat being transported through their communities.
+2015: AAR further modifies industry best practices to increase commodity flow information provided to local emergency response agencies for all hazmat transported through their communities.